How it works

 - Who publishes on Plinth?

-- Independent publishers we've invited, plus self-publishing authors who go through Athenium's publisher Studio.
+- Independent publishers we've invited, plus self-publishing authors who publish through Athenium.
 We're small and particular by design.

 That's the whole shape.